-In order for NWARPC to satisfy FTA subrecipient monitoring requirements, the Northwest Arkansas Regional Planning Commission Subrecipient Monitoring Guide for FTA Section 5339 Grants was developed in Spring 2017.
-The purpose of the Monitoring Guide is to ensure that all technical specifications and contract requirements are met by subrecipients and to monitor compliance with FTA requirements for the life of FTA Section 5339-funded projects that are maintained by subrecipients.
-NWARPC began the subrecipient monitoring procedure in Summer 2017 by conducting an onsite visit at the Razorback Transit and ORT facilities, and also received from the transit agencies the requested documents to enable NWARPC to conduct a "desk review".
+In order for NWARPC to satisfy FTA subrecipient monitoring requirements, the Northwest Arkansas Regional Planning Commission Subrecipient Monitoring Guide for FTA Section 5339 Grants was developed in spring 2017.
+The Monitoring Guide can be found at this link.
+The purpose of the Monitoring Guide is to ensure that all technical specifications and contract requirements are met by subrecipients and to monitor compliance with FTA requirements for the life of FTA Section 5339funded projects that are maintained by subrecipients.

+NWARPC began the subrecipient monitoring procedure in Summer 2017 by conducting an on-site visit at the Razorback Transit and ORT facilities, and also received from the transit agencies the requested documents to enable NWARPC to conduct a "desk review".